 - If your COMPOT gets maggots in it, don’t worry.
 They either will not be able to get out and become further compost, or they get eaten by other wildlife such as birds and lizards creating a mini ecosystem around your pot.

 - Cover your COMPOT with grass clippings, bark, hay, leaves, coconut fiber, bamboo mulch or large garden waste (tree branches) that has been through a mulcher.

 - Remember not to cover your COMPOT with soil as this prevents the compost from breathing and prevents the soldier flies from finding your waste.
-Your compost will still decompose if you cover it with soil, but it will take much longer to decompose and is therefore less effective.
+Your compost will still decompose if you cover it with soil, but it will take much longer to decompose and is, therefore, less effective.
 Covering it with dirt is the same as digging a hole in the ground.
 It just takes too long to decompose.
-And you might find it hard to find.
+And you might find it hard to locate.

 - The heat created inside the pot helps break down the grass clippings placed on top of the COMPOT, adding valuable nitrogen to the soil while reducing excess weed growth.
 Continue to cover with grass clippings each time you mow your lawn and watch how quickly the clippings disappear.

 - If your pot is not attracting soldier flies you may have to uncover one or two of the holes to allow the files to be attracted to the waste.
 Then cover it up.